 Matthew’s Story

 Matthew Ames was 39 years old when what started as a sore throat resulted in the loss of all four of his limbs.
 He had contracted streptococcal resulting in toxic shock and was never expected to survive.
-Now a year later Matthew has beaten the odds, spurred on by the fact that he is the father of four young children aged between two and nine and husband of a very dedicated wife determined to grow old with him.
+Matthew has beaten the odds, spurred on by the fact that he is the father of four children and husband of a very dedicated wife determined to grow old with him.

 MATTHEW’S CHALLENGE